kyma-project/api-gateway/docs/user/custom-resources/apirule/v1beta2/04-15-api-rule-access-strategies.md

     noAuth: true
 ```

-## Configuration of the `jwt` Handler
+## Configuration of the **jwt** Access Strategy

-In version v1beta2 of the APIRule CR, you can use this handler only with the Istio JWT configuration.
+In version `v1beta2` of the APIRule CR, you can use this access strategy only with the Istio JWT configuration.

 ```yaml
 ...